 Your doctor may prescribe the following drugs intravenously (IV):

 Complementary and Alternative Therapies

 If you have preeclampsia, you should be under the care of an obstetrician.
-Do not try to self-treat preeclampsia with complementary and alternative therapies.
-If you want to use complementary and alternative therapies along with conventional medical treatment, your obstetrician should supervise all treatment.
+DO NOT try to self-treat preeclampsia with complementary and alternative therapies (CAM).
+If you want to use CAM therapies along with conventional medical treatment, your obstetrician should supervise all treatment.
 Some of the more common therapies are described below.Nutrition and Supplements

 Some supplements may help prevent preeclampsia.
 But they do not help once you have the condition.
 Others, intended to reduce symptoms once you have the condition, show mixed results in scientific studies.
 If you are pregnant, do not take anything without your obstetrician's approval.
 All supplements have side effects.
 And some may not be safe for women with certain medical conditions.